Browse by . . .

 but the East Village pioneer is now closed

-Lesley Heller, 54 Orchard (Lower East Side),
+Lesley Heller, 54 Orchard (Lower East Side), but

-but 16 East 77th (Upper East Side) till 2010
+16 East 77th (Upper East Side) till 2010 and now closed

-Christopher Henry, 127 Elizabeth (Lower East Side)
+Christopher Henry, 127 Elizabeth (Lower East Side), but now closed

-Robert Henry Contemporary (formerly RHV), 56 Bogart (Brooklyn)
+Robert Henry Contemporary (formerly RHV), 56 Bogart (Brooklyn),

-Heskin Contemporary, 443 West 37th (north of Chelsea)
+Heskin Contemporary, 443 West 37th (north of Chelsea),

-Higher Pictures, 980 Madison Avenue (Upper East Side),
+Higher Pictures, 16 Main (Dumbo), but 980 Madison Avenue

-but 764 Madison Avenue till 2012
+(Upper East Side) till 2021 and 764 Madison till 2012

-Nancy Hoffman, 429 West Broadway (Soho)
+but 429 West Broadway (Soho) in 1997

 Hogar Collection, 362 Grand (Williamsburg), but now closed